ChipFlow/chipflow-docs/docs/source/tutorial-intro-chipflow-platform.rst

 Introduction to the ChipFlow platform
 =====================================

-This gives an overview of how chip design looks with the ChipFlow platform.
+This gives an overview of how chip design works with the ChipFlow platform.

 It guides you through setting up an `example repository <https://gitlab.com/ChipFlow/example-socs>`_, making a change and seeing the results.